SulaimanNiazi/PIC-clock/README.md

 # PIC Clock

 This project is a firmware application designed for the PIC16F877A microcontroller to function as a clock.
-It displays the time on an LM016L LCD.
+It displays the time on 7 segment display.
 The firmware is developed using the MPLAB X IDE and the XC8 compiler.

 ## Table of Contents